dreerr/pi_vlc_video_looper/README.md

 ## Configuration

 The script uses a configuration file (`loopvideos.conf`) to define its behavior.
-The file should be placed in the same directory as the script or in a specified location.
+The file should be placed in `/media/videos` along with the video files.

 ### Sample Configuration File